Tito Auger: Early years and schooling

 Auger was born in Hato Rey, Puerto Rico, and grew up in the town of Vega Alta.
 He is the son of Alfonso Auger Cabrera and Olga Vega Colón.
 Auger studied in the Nuestra Señora del Rosario school in Vega Baja.
 He followed his studies at the Universidad del Sagrado Corazón in San Juan where he received a bachelor's degree in Communications in 1990.
 As a young man, he migrated to New Jersey in the hope of becoming a rock star.

 Interest in music

 Auger started in music when he was 15 years old, playing the guitar.
 When he was 18, he was invited by some childhood friends (Emilio and Jorge Arraiza among them) to play in a band called Crossroads.
-The band performed mostly in the local area of Vega Alta and Vega Baja playing mostly cover songs of popular American artists of the time like Bryan Adams, REO Speedwagon, and others.
+The band performed mostly in the local area of Vega Alta and Vega Baja, and primarily played cover songs of popular American artists of the time like Bryan Adams, REO Speedwagon, and others.

-At that time, he also started writing.
-His first song was in English and was titled "Neverending Wait".
+Around this time, he began writing music, with his first song "Neverending Wait", written in English.
 Shortly after, Auger met guitarist Ricky Laureano.
 Together they formed another band called Farenheitt.
 The band recorded a single with the first writing collaborations of Auger and Laureano.
 Their first songs were titled "Maryann" and "I'd Been Looking".
 His music and style have been termed latin rock and urban trova.